mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 ### Purchasing the required Hardware

-You need to purchase the following hardware to work through the workshop.
-The workshop instructions uses the DHT11 temperature and humidity sensor.
-This can be replaced with the DHT22 sensor, which has the same pinout, but offers a more accurate sensor.
-DHT11 is accurate within 2C, whilst the DHT22 is accurate to within 0.5C.
+You need the following hardware to work through the workshop:

 - ESP8266, (search for **NodeMCU ESP8266 v3** or **v2**)
 - NeoPixel RGB LED (or any other chainable RGB/RGBW LED based on ws2812b or sk6812 chips ), such as [this from Adafruit](https://www.adafruit.com/product/1734) (Search for **Neopixel 8mm or 5mm** - often sold in packs of 5)